 - Special Tools: KitchenAid Stand Mixer, Box Grater, Rolling Pin, Loaf Pan, Pastry Brush, Cooling Rack

 - Buttermilk: Buttermilk provides the softest texture and unbeatable flavor.
 In a pinch, you can use whole milk instead.
+Lower fat or nondairy milks work in a pinch, but the bread won’t taste as moist or rich.
 Here are other recipes using buttermilk if you purchase a carton and need to use it up.

 - Yeast: Platinum Yeast from Red Star is an instant yeast.
 You can use Red Star Yeast active dry yeast instead.
 Rise times will be slightly longer using active dry yeast.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.